peterhinch/micropython-nano-gui/README.md

 ### 1.3.1 Quick install

-This is done using the official
-[mpremote utility](http://docs.micropython.org/en/latest/reference/mpremote.html)
-which should be installed on the PC as described above.
+On networked hardware this is done with `mip` which is included in recent firmware.
+On non-networked hardware this is done using the official [mpremote utility](http://docs.micropython.org/en/latest/reference/mpremote.html) which should be installed on the PC as described above.